ludmercentre/rna-seq_workflow/markdown_files/pathway_analysis.md

 There are two presently used method to conduct enrichment analysis, gene enrichment analysis and gene-set enrichment analysis (GSEA).

 ### 2.1.
 Gene enrichment analysis.
 Takes list or partial ranked list as input.
 The p-value of the enrichment of a pathway is computed using a Fisher’s exact test and multiple-test correction is applied (usually Benjamini‐Hochberg's method or a custom method).
+The Fisher's exact test compares the expected number of significant genes at random to the observed number of significant genes to arrive at a probability.
 The results are usually computed by referencing to the many databases mentioned above.
 Multiple software: g:Profiler, DAVID, Enrichr, GOrilla, etc.

 In the scope of this tutorial we recommend using two tools for the gene enrichment analysis: